lisr-pcx/cpp-snake-vscode-win-sample/README.md

 # cpp-snake-vscode-win-sample

-Step-by-step guide to configure Windows VS CODE for running C++ project on Windows OS (include a clone of snake game for educational purpose).
+Step-by-step guide to configure Windows VS CODE for running C++ project on Windows OS.

+As sample project it's used a simple clone of snake game, just for educational purpose.

 > [!NOTE]
 > This guide is based on online tutorials and articles, some information can be outdated, please change according to your needs.

 ## Setup environment

 Start by installing the *editor* used for writing the program.
-On this guide it's used **Visual Studio Code**.
-Choose the release according to your OS [Download VS Code](https://code.visualstudio.com/download)
+For this guide will be **Visual Studio Code**.
+Choose the release according to your OS [Download VS Code](https://code.visualstudio.com/download).

-At installation complete then open VS Code Editor and add the "C/C++ extension by Microsoft" for a better experience and support [Download VS Code C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
+When installation is complete open VS Code Editor and add the "C/C++ extension by Microsoft" for a better experience and support [Download VS Code C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

 Next step is to install the *toolchain* (MinGW or MSYS64).

+If you are using your work-laptop be aware that sometimes sites below are blocked (company policy).

 ### MinGW

 It's suggested to use this toolchain.
-Choose the release according to your OS [Download MinGW-w64](https://www.mingw-w64.org/downloads/)
+Choose the release according to your OS [Download MinGW-w64](https://www.mingw-w64.org/downloads/).

 At this point please verify the toolchain version running the commands: